 The Coronavirus Aid, Relief, and Economic Security (CARES) Act contains several programs designed to help small businesses.
 The most popular of these is the PPP, which the SBA classifies as a 7(a) loan.
 Its aim is to help small businesses impacted by the crisis keep workers on their payroll.
-Those who have already had layoffs (between February 15 and April 26, 2020) have until June 30 to rehire workers and restore any salaries that have been cut.
-(That said, the SBA recently announced that employers will not penalized if they cannot refill positions with qualified personnel or when coronavirus-related health restrictions impede the return to pre-pandemic business activity.)
+Those who have already had layoffs have until December 31 to rehire workers and restore any salaries that have been cut.
+(That said, the recently passed Paycheck Protection Plan Flexibility Act allows for exceptions when employers can’t refill positions with qualified personnel or when coronavirus-related health restrictions impede the return to pre-pandemic business activity.)

 The main appeal of PPP loans is that all or part of each loan can be forgiven if certain head count and payroll criteria are met.
 Small business owners may receive only one PPP loan, though they can also apply for an Economic Injury Disaster loan as long as the two loans cover different costs.

 The demand for PPP loans was so high that the government had to pass a new bill authorizing an additional $310 billion for loans.
-The SBA has begun to post every night how much money has been approved for loans: there is less than $149 billion left as of Wednesday (June 3) morning.
+The SBA has begun to post every night how much money has been approved for loans: there is less than $141 billion left as of the morning of July 20.